Decorating the Thanksgiving table

 Never before In the history of Thanksgiving dinners have the color schemes for trimming up the dining-room been so delightful as this year.
 Each one could form a chapter in itself for originality and absolute newness.

-The most ingenious centre piece imaginable has been designed by a hostess of a neighboring city, who has confided to your correspondent her plans, for the benefit of the readers of this newspaper.
+The most ingenious centerpiece imaginable has been designed by a hostess of a neighboring city, who has confided to your correspondent her plans, for the benefit of the readers of this newspaper.

 Take a fine and delicately-colored pumpkin, cut in halves, scoop out and cleanse thoroughly, after trimming off on the ends to secure a firm foothold.
 Line the halves with paraffin paper and fill one-half with doughnuts.

-Another pretty idea for the table is a fruit centre piece.
-Place in the centre of the dining-table half of a yellow pumpkin hollowed to form a bowl, filled with pears, grapes and rosy-cheeked apples.
+Another pretty idea for the table is a fruit centerpiece.
+Place in the center of the dining-table half of a yellow pumpkin hollowed to form a bowl, filled with pears, grapes and rosy-cheeked apples.
 At either end of the table, place flower bowls filled with red and yellow chrysanthemums.
 Arrange vines, caught in the chandelier, in and out among the fruit in the centre of the table to the finger-bowls at each end of the table.